Skip to content

 • Great for first-time visitors who want an easy ‘Taipei night’

-If you’re visiting Taipei for the first time, Ximending gives you instant momentum—especially after dinner, when the atmosphere peaks.
+If you’re visiting Taipei for the first time, Ximending gives you instant momentum—especially after dinner, when the atmosphere peaks and the pedestrian streets fill up.
+It’s also a low-stress place to get your bearings, because almost everything is within a few minutes’ walk.

 What to do

 The best activity here is the simplest: wander without a map.
-Dip into side streets, check out small shops, and follow your nose to whatever smells good.
+Dip into side streets, browse the shops, watch the street performers, and follow your nose to whatever smells good.
+The Red House Theater is worth a look for its history and its weekend creative markets, and the surrounding lanes reward slow exploration.

 • Do an evening snack crawl (go with friends and share)